Moyomo/FC2observ/README.md

 ### Infinitely scalable

-Because Boltobserv runs as an external application, it can be resized to be whatever size you want, and be moved to any display you want.
+Because FC2observ runs as an external application, it can be resized to be whatever size you want, and be moved to any display you want.
 Running without window borders enables it to dedicate as much space as possible to the radar.

 It can even run in a browser, allowing you to view the radar over the network.
 This also means that the radar can be added as a browser source in applications like OBS with a transparent background.